Wiredcraft/test-fullstack/README.md

 ```
 POST api/talks
 ```
 Creates a new talk, receives the created talk and returns it.
 Success would be status code 201 with a JSON object.
-Error may be status code 400 due to invalid or incomplete post body.
+Error may be status code 400 with a `violation` field pointing out which part is invalid in the post body.

 Requires a JSON object including the following fields:
 - author: string